Code-Institute-Submissions/MS-One/README.md

 Once the project was mostly completed, my images were copied to cloudinary and all src attributes were changed to the corresponding cloudinary url.
 This was commited and pushed to ensure
 I hadn't made the same mistake.

+All fontawesome icons were directly copied from their site and their link is placed in the head of my html documents.
+CSS was used to style all icons according to the context they were placed in and no bugs were encountered in their use.

+The interactive cards were included after a failed carousel.
+In my wireframes, a 3d carousel is shown and I had wanted to include one however, the one I found wasn't working.
+I had followed the steps set out in the providers documentation and once I ran my code, the carousel wasn't displaying correctly.
+Checking the console in a running window, one of the script links was unreachable.
+This was when I decided to scrap the idea of the console and use cards instead.
+I see cards a lot in web design and wanted to challenge myself to try and duplicate them.
+This was succesful but I after adding my collapse features from bootstrap, I noticed they had a class called 'card'.
+Rather than toying with bootstrap, I changed my own classes to plaque instead to avoid any conflict as evidenced in this commit:
+* 50056fae62dd32de23e5bfd268df3950dd36a524

 ## Deployment
 Deployment was done through github pages and followed this procedure.